Installation Best Practice’s

 Armourguard adhesive backed rubberised membrane in the valleys

-Armourguard adhesive backed rubberised membrane in the valleys.
+Adhesive backed rubberised membrane in the valleys.

 Extended metal drip edge to protect the vunerable edge of the ply